crypticCaroline/ms1-plantfactory/README.md

 * If clonning with HTTPS "Clone with HTTPS", copy this link.
 * Open Gitbash
 * Change the current working directory to the location where you want the cloned directory to be.
-* Type git clone, and then paste the URL you copied in Step 3.
+* Type git clone, and then paste the URL you copied earlier.

         $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY
         Press - Enter-  Your local clone will be created.
         $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY
                 > Cloning into `CI-Clone`...
                 > remote: Counting objects: 10, done.
                 > remote: Compressing objects: 100% (8/8), done.
                 > remove: Total 10 (delta 1), reused 10 (delta 1)
                 > Unpacking objects: 100% (10/10), done.
 [Click Here](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository) for more info on cloning.

 ## Bugs